 by Jennifer Blemur

 The 2015 Emmy Awards demonstrated something incredibly important that all Americans need to know: African Americans are and have always been on point.
 More specifically, we are award-winning.
-In case you’ve been living under a rock and didn’t know, Uzo Aduba won blog 1 Outstanding Supporting Actress in a Drama Series, Regina King won Outstanding Supporting Actress in a Miniseries or Movie, Bessie starring Queen Latifah as the titular character, won Outstanding Television movie, Reg E. Cathey won Outstanding Guest Actor in a Drama Series for his role as Freddy Hayes on House of Cards, and Viola Davis made history as the first Black woman to win Outstanding Lead Actress in a Drama Series for her role in How to Get Away with Murder.
+In case you’ve been living under a rock and didn’t know, Uzo Aduba won Outstanding Supporting Actress in a Drama Series, Regina King won Outstanding Supporting Actress in a Miniseries or Movie, Bessie starring Queen Latifah as the titular character, won Outstanding Television movie, Reg E. Cathey won Outstanding Guest Actor in a Drama Series for his role as Freddy Hayes on House of Cards, and Viola Davis made history as the first Black woman to win Outstanding Lead Actress in a Drama Series for her role in How to Get Away with Murder.
 In her acceptance speech, which many of us are still recovering from, Davis poignantly states, “the only thing that separates women of color from anyone else is opportunity.
 You cannot win an Emmy for roles that are simply not there.”

-What Davis pointed out for the 11.9 million people watching the Emmys on Sunday, is that for people of color in the entertainment industry, it remains blog 2a struggle to find roles that allow actors the ability to fully express their skills.
+What Davis pointed out for the 11.9 million people watching the Emmys on Sunday, is that for people of color in the entertainment industry, it remains a struggle to find roles that allow actors the ability to fully express their skills.
 When relegated to roles like the sassy Black friend, the wise old sage, the bad guy, the temptress, or the goofy sidekick, Black people are unable to reveal their true talents by immersing themselves in the depth and breadth of a character.
 The quality of a role and character can have great impact on the millions of young people who watch.

 TREE focuses on how we take Viola Davis’ words and turn them into action.